ArkadiuszSzczotka/S90gpio_pins/README.md

-This is modyfication for relays that are active in low by setting in active_low "1".
+This is modification for relays that are active in low by setting in active_low "1".